-“What are broiler chickens?” is perhaps one question that comes to mind.
-This is normal, especially if you’re thinking about expanding your present flock.
+The question “What are broiler chickens?” often comes to mind, especially if you’re considering expanding your current flock.

 Broiler chickens are chickens primarily raised for their meat.
-They are among the world’s most farmed and exploited animals.
-Continue reading to find out why.
+They are among the most farmed animals worldwide.

 Broiler Chicken Production

 Broiler chickens have been selectively developed to possess certain desirable characteristics, such as the ability to build larger breast muscles for maximum meat yield.
-This meets the needs of corporations and consumers, but it comes at the expense of the chickens.
+This meets the needs of corporations and consumers.

-These broilers are frequently thought to be genetically engineered; however, this isn’t technically correct in the sense that the term is usually interpreted.
+While many believe these broilers are genetically engineered, this is not technically correct based on the common interpretation of the term.
 Chickens grown for meat are bred for rapid growth, causing them to expand to excessively huge sizes.

+Scientists do not genetically modify them in labs using methods such as DNA editing, splicing, or gene transfers.
 Broiler chicken genes have been modified in this way over time as a result of selective breeding for specific genetic outcomes.
-They’re not exposed to genetic modification in the lab, which would normally include DNA editing, splicing, or gene transfers.

-Broiler breeder chickens, on the other hand, are not often caged, and they are usually, though not always, permitted to mate “naturally.”
+Broiler breeder chickens are not often caged, and they are usually, though not always, permitted to mate “naturally.”
 However, because the hens are bred to produce such a high number of eggs, broiler breeding does not occur in the same way as it would in the wild.

 By merging production, processing, and marketing broilers under the same management and ownership, vertical integration has enhanced efficiency even further in the broiler business.